-6 Managing power
+Managing power 6

 Your computer can operate on either battery power or external power.
-When the computer is running on battery power only and an AC power source is not available to charge the battery, it is important to monitor and conserve the battery charge.
+When the computer is running on battery power and an external power source is not available to charge the battery, it is important to monitor and conserve the battery charge.